DEEP-DIVE SUCCESS STORY

 1 New Chief Made the Difference

-When police departments encrypt, they rarely reverse course.
+When police departments encrypt, they almost never reverse course.
 Palo Alto did.
-The campaign united competing newspapers, generated state legislation, and proved that community pressure can restore transparency even after encryption is implemented.
+The campaign united competing newspapers, pushed state legislation, and demonstrated that sustained community pressure can restore transparency even after encryption is already in place.

 Oct 2020